Skip to main content

 This means that if a program includes a physical activity component, for example, an alternative must be provided for an employee who is unable to participate due to a medical condition.
 This principle of accommodation is deeply rooted in the understanding that there is no one-size-fits-all approach to health.

 GINA, on the other hand, places strict limits on the collection of genetic information, including family medical history.
 While a wellness program can ask for this information, it cannot provide an incentive for its disclosure.
-This is a critical protection, as can reveal predispositions to certain conditions, and its misuse could lead to discrimination.
+This is a critical protection, as genetic information can reveal predispositions to certain conditions, and its misuse could lead to discrimination.

 • Americans with Disabilities Act (ADA) This act ensures that wellness programs are accessible to all employees, regardless of disability.
 It mandates that employers provide reasonable accommodations to enable full participation and access to incentives.
 The ADA also requires that any medical information collected as part of a wellness program be kept confidential.